-Version control systems often store some of the most valuable assets companies possess — their intellectual property.
+Version control software often stores some of the most valuable assets companies possess — their intellectual property.
 However, most version control systems don’t provide full 360-degree support for MFA.
-For example, some version control tools have two-factor authentication (or 2FA) in their web interfaces, but not on the command line.
-This setup leaves your IP exposed.
+For example, some version control tools have two-factor authentication (or 2FA) in their web interfaces, but not on the command-line.
+This setup leaves IP exposed.

 When MFA isn’t used, any malicious person can pull down an entire repo from the command line.
 The only thing they would need is a username and password.

-Incredibly, 42 percent of companies have experienced ransomware attacks.
+Incredibly, 42% of companies have experienced ransomware attacks.
 Exfiltration by disgruntled employees is a real issue.
 And careless or distracted employees can fall victim to phishing scams, exposing your assets to the world.